Shaving, particularly wet shaving, is a delicate routine and requires time and patience.

 Don’t Overstretch Your Skin

 Stretching the skin while shaving gives you a nice, flat surface for your razor to work on.
 But overstretching can set up the hair to grow inwards.
 When you pull the skin, the hairs pop out of the follicle making it easier for the razor to cut it.
 But too much tautness and the tip of the hair will retract into the follicle and curl inward when it grows.
-That’s how one gets razor bumps.
+That’s how one gets razor bumps and prickly hair after shaving.

 Don’t forget to shave slowly and gently as well.
 Allow the weight of the blade to carry the stroke.
 If you apply more pressure than necessary, you’ll either have a ghastly cut or an angry rash due to an irritated skin layer.